rstens/docs/README.md

 ## Unit Test Strategy

-This section has been added for information only as Unit Testing for PPR is not implemented as traditional Unit Testing.
-However, the developers/configurators do have activities that could be characterized as \"Developer Testing\".
-Many of the concepts shown below would still apply to that activity.
+Great no-nonsense article on [Unit Testing](https://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises/).

-Definition
+### Definition

 A unit test, as Agile teams understand the term, is a short program fragment written and maintained by the developers on the product team, which exercises some narrow part of the product\'s source code and checks the results.

 Unit testing is guided by the following principle: